magicbell/magicbell-js/packages/magicbell/README.md

   A map of feature flags to get access to beta features.
 See [Feature Flags](#feature-flags) for more information.

+- **headers** _Record<string, string>_

+  Custom headers you wish to include on the request, for example to instruct your proxy servers or to decorate your logs.

 ### Configuring Timeout

 Timeout can be set globally via the config object: